 Cancers that show up as a lump in the neck could include:

 - cancers of the head and

-- Hodgkin’s disease
+- Hodgkin’s lymphoma

-- Non-Hodgkin’s lymphoma
+- non-Hodgkin’s lymphoma

 including lung, skin, throat, and breast cancer

-- HIV/ AIDS
+- HIV or AIDS

 - infectious mononucleosis